All Episodes

 No insurance kicks in.

-When this hits, this is one of the things I'm convinced they're trying to delay.
+I'm telling when this hits, this is one of the things I'm convinced they're trying to delay.

-Now, plans with the least expensive monthly premiums highlighted by state and federal officials as proof that the new law will keep costs low for consumers, have deductibles as high as are you ready now?
+Now, plans with the least expensive monthly premiums highlighted by state and federal officials as proof that the new law will keep costs low for consumers, have deductibles as high as, are you ready now?

 Plans with the least expensive monthly premiums have deductibles as high as $6,000 for individuals, $12,700 for families.